EGR304-2025-F-210/EGR304-2025-F-210.github.io/docs/Appendix/App-Team-Org.md

 ## Team Goals

-Lmeets an actual market need (Not the digital/elecctronic equivalent of a Labubu) Is profitable (Whether we sell many units or high margin) Reasonable scope of project so we can finish it Improving skills in Embedded power systems
+1. Lmeets an actual market need (Not the digital/elecctronic equivalent of a Labubu)
+2. Is profitable (Whether we sell many units or high margin)
+3. Reasonable scope of project so we can finish it
+4. Improving skills in Embedded power systems
-Learning more about embedded systems, coding, sensors, and learning about smaller electronic devices rather than larger circuits, more solid state stuff
+5. Learning more about embedded systems, coding, sensors, and learning about smaller electronic devices rather than larger circuits, more solid state stuff.

 Our mission is to design and deliver a practical, market-relevant embedded power systems project that balances commercial viability with educational growth.
 By focusing on achievable scope, profitability, and real-world need, we aim to sharpen our skills in embedded systems, coding, sensors, and solid-state electronics—building both technical expertise and entrepreneurial insight while completing a product that genuinely serves its users.